jbluemink/WordPress-to-Sitecore-migration/README.md

 # WordPress-to-Sitecore-migration
-Demo how to migrate content from WordPress or Umbraco to Sitecore XM Cloud.
+Demo how to migrate content from WordPress or Umbraco a basically any CMS that can export the data to Sitecore XM Cloud.
 By using the The RESTful API for the ItemService